grassrootseconomics/org-website/content/Blog/self-sustaining.md

 ![image](images/blog/self-sustaining1.webp)

-Grassroots Economics Achieves Financial Independence
+Grassroots Economics Achieves Financial Independence from Grants and Donations

 It is rare that a non-profit organization in the humanitarian space finds a way to offer services in a sustainable way without the need for continued grants or donations to finance core operations.
 Yet we did just that!